-Understanding the terms of your craft is a very important priority everyone should follow.
-Therefore, as a screenwriter, you must the screenwriting terms in order to guide you to write the perfect screenplay.
+Understanding the terms of your craft is a very important priority you should follow.
+Therefore, as a screenwriter, you must know screenwriting terms to guide you to write the perfect screenplay.

 However, we should note that there are some screenwriting terms that are deemed unnecessary.
 Such terms as CLOSE ON or ANGLE ON are only in extreme cases to emphasize on a particular object or character.Otherwise, leave those terms for the director.
 On the other hand, the screenwriting terms are numerous.
 But we shall only focus on 20 of them today and they are: